-A lot of approaches to learn one important part of the similarity measure, namely the feature weights, have been developed up to now [Wettschereck and Aha, 1995].
-Núñez et al. [2002] have presented some statistical-based weighting techniques and they have evaluated them also using two environmental databases.
+A lot of approaches to learn one important part of the similarity measure, namely the feature weights, have been developed up to now [18].
+Núñez et al. [9] have presented some statisticalbased weighting techniques and they have evaluated them also using two environmental databases.
 However, all these approaches address classification tasks only.
-In general, they try to find a measure that assigns a higher similarity to cases containing a "correct" classification than to cases containing an "incorrect" classification.
-However, this approach is only applicable when the occurring classes are quite simple (e.g., only described by a simple class identifier represented by a string) and disjunctive.
+In general, they try to find a measure that assigns a higher similarity to cases containing a correct classification than to cases containing an incorrect classification.
+This approach is only applicable when the occurring classes are quite simple (e.g., only described by a simple class identifier) and disjunctive.
 Nevertheless, as described in the precedent sections our "classes" are really complex objects (e.g. influent flow rate curves or 11-dimensional vectors).
-Therefore, a hard distinction between "correct" and "incorrect" classes is insufficient.
+Therefore, a hard distinction between correct and incorrect classes is insufficient.
 In our scenario, cases or solutions, resp. can rather be judged as "better" or "worse" predictions of the actual solution while an exact match is very unlikely due to the complexity of the solution descriptions.